-A fancy afternoon tea with a glass of champagne and towering cake stand laden with sweet treats might be something you imagine to be not particularly vegan-friendly, but there’s absolutely no reason why every element shouldn’t be made plant-based, and these fruity vegan scones are a perfect example.
+A decadent afternoon tea with a glass of champagne and towering cake stand laden with sweet treats might be something you imagine to be not particularly vegan-friendly.
+But there's absolutely no reason why every element shouldn't be made plant-based, and these fruity vegan scones are a perfect example.

 If you were creating your very own vegan afternoon tea, you could include:

 - Cucumber sandwiches (with the crusts cut off, if you're being really fancy!)